HEPchihwan/HEPchihwan.github.io/categories/epr/Deeptau2/index.md

 ❌  : No funtion exact same in phase 2 .
 Need modified .

-🔵  : Things added in phase 2 .
+🔵  : Things added or change in phase 2 .

 🟨  : Things deleted in phase 2 .